Measurements of the groomed and ungroomed jet angularities in pp collisions at $\sqrt{s} = 5.02$ TeV: Analysis method

 \subsection{Jet reconstruction}

 Jets are reconstructed from charged tracks with $\pT{} > 150$ MeV$/c$ using the FastJet package~\cite{Cacciari:2011ma}.
 The anti-$k_{\mathrm{T}}$ algorithm is used with the $E$ recombination scheme for resolution parameters $R=0.2$ and $0.4$~\cite{antikt}.
 All reconstructed charged-particle jets in the transverse momentum range $5 < \pTchjet{} < 200$ GeV$/c$ are analyzed in order to maximize statistics in the unfolding procedure (described below).
 Each jet axis is required to be within the fiducial volume of the TPC, $\left| \etajet \right| < 0.9 - R$.
 Jets containing a track with $\pT>100\;\GeVc$ are removed from the collected data sample, due to limited momentum resolution.
-In order to make consistent comparisons between the data and the models, the background due to the underlying event is not subtracted.
+In order to make consistent comparisons between the data and the theoretical calculations, the background due to the underlying event is not subtracted from the data, and instead the underlying event (along with other nonperturbative effects) is included in model corrections, as described in Sec.~\ref{sect:calc}.

 The jet reconstruction performance is studied by comparing jets reconstructed from PYTHIA8-generated events at ``truth level'' (before the particles undergo interactions with the detector) to those at ``detector level'' (after the ALICE GEANT3 detector simulation).
 Two collections of jets are constructed: pp truth level (PYTHIA truth) and pp detector level (PYTHIA with detector simulation).
 The detector-level jets are then geometrically matched with truth-level jets within $\Delta R < 0.6$ $R$ while additionally requiring that each match be unique.
 Table~\ref{table:jetreco} shows approximate values of the mean jet energy scale shift, $\Delta_{\mathrm{JES}}=\left< \left( \pTdet - \pTtruth \right) / \pTtruth \right>$, the jet energy resolution, $\mathrm{JER}=\sigma\left(\pTdet \right) \left/ \pTtruth \right.$, and the jet reconstruction efficiency, $\varepsilon_{\mathrm{reco}}$, for both $R=0.2$ and $R=0.4$, where \pTdet{} is the detector-level \pTchjet{}, and \pTtruth{} is the truth-level \pTchjet{}.
 The jet energy scale shift is a long-tailed asymmetric distribution due to tracking inefficiency~\cite{Abelev:2013kqa} with a peak at $\pTdet = \pTtruth$, and $\Delta_{\mathrm{JES}}$ should be understood only as a rough characterization of this distribution.